gekkonid/snpsnip/tutorial.md

 ## Install

-Here, I will install snpsnip in a virtual environment.
+Here, I will install snpsnip in a local virtual environment.
 For production purposes, I would recommend using pipx to install a global binary named snpsnp, but have the python innards in a separate virtual env to avoid version hell as SNPSnip has quite a few dependencies.

 ```bash
 python3 -m venv sspenv